The French opening in China highlights the division of Europe with the United States - ExBulletin

 Lithuania is at the forefront of denouncing China’s malicious intentions.
 China cut Lithuanian imports by 80% in 2021 after Vilnius deepened economic ties with Taiwan.
 And Czechia and Slovakia, said Freudenstein, are increasingly aligned with Vilnius.

-Yet there are also concerns about the future of the United States, and if the 2024 presidential election ushers in an isolationist Republican administration, it will undo the Biden administration’s efforts to rebuild the ties with Europe that were severely strained during the former Trump presidency.
+Yet there are also concerns about the future of the United States, and if the 2024 presidential election ushers in an isolationist Republican administration, it will undo the Biden administration’s efforts to rebuild ties with Europe that have been severely strained. during the former Trump presidency.

-There’s relief in Europe with Biden being so committed, but there’s always at the same time apprehension that all of this could go awry over the next couple of years, Matthijs said.
+“There is relief in Europe with Biden’s commitment, but there is always at the same time a fear that this could all go wrong in the next two years,” Matthijs said.

-For the latest news, weather, sports and streaming videos, head to The Hill.
+Copyright 2023 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten or redistributed.

 |